emfcamp/software_stories/volunteer_system_user_stories.md

 # Volunteer system

-## Roles
+## User types

 * Volunteer - People on the ground helping
+* Trainer - Someone able to sign off volunteers as having received training for a specific role
-* Manager - Check volunteers arrive for shifts, carry out training
+* Manager - Check volunteers arrive for shifts, provide aid
 * Admin - Create shifts/roles etc.

 ## Shift types
-**NB:** not the same as roles.
-Roles are e.g. "bar", "A/V".
-Types are e.g. "training", "free"
+Not the same as roles.
+Roles are e.g. "bar", "A/V" shifts are the specific combination of time, place & role.

+* Normal - A time period, at a location where a role to be filled.
 * Training - Special shift that the volunteer must complete before being allowed to do other shifts of that type (e.g. bar training)

+## Availability
+Allow volunteers to indicate that they don't mind the specific role they perform.

-* Free shift - The volunteer indicates that they are happy to be assigned any shift they are trained to do for that period
+* Free shift - The volunteer indicates that they are happy to be assigned any (normal) shift they are trained to do.
-* Cover - (not really a shift) the volunteer indicates that they are happy to be contacted to fill required shifts (not the same as free as cover could be at any time during the weekend).
+* Cover - the volunteer indicates that they are happy to be contacted to fill required shifts if need be.

 As a volunteer I would like to:
 -------------------------------